 Tara Bennett-Goleman, MA, is a psychotherapist, teacher, and author of the New York Times best-selling Emotional Alchemy: How the Mind Can Heal the Heart, which has been translated into 27 languages, and Mind Whispering: A New Map to Freedom from Self-Defeating Emotional Habits.

-She suggests an innovative synthesis of neuroscience, Buddhist psychology, mindfulness meditation, and cognitive therapy—a blending of ancient and contemporary approaches—can be a successful way to transform our disturbing emotions.
+She suggests an innovative synthesis of neuroscience, Buddhist psychology, mindfulness, and cognitive therapy—a blending of ancient and contemporary approaches—can be a successful way to transform patterns that separate into patterns that connect.

-Bennett-Goleman has practiced Buddhist meditation since the early 1970s, including Insight Meditation and Dzogchen, and has trained at the Cognitive Therapy Center of New York.
+Bennett-Goleman has been a longtime practitioner of Buddhist meditation and has trained at the Cognitive Therapy Center of New York.
 She offers workshops and professional training seminars internationally.

 What People are Saying About Tara Bennett-Goleman